Re: Theos-World Re: Theosophy, Blavatsky, Leadbeater, et.al.

 by Morten Nymann Olesen

-Yet Blavatsky never used the word "God" in excess in her writings like W. C. Leadbeater and Annie Besant and other later writers did, without explaining the true definition of ParaBrahman as being beyond thoughts and conditioning.
+Yet Blavatsky never used the word "God" or "Divine all" in excess in her writings like W. C. Leadbeater and Annie Besant and other later writers did, without explaining the true definition of it as ParaBrahman - as being beyond thoughts and conditioning.
 Blavatsky ever sought to avoid coining ParaBrahman with the brutal materialistic male teological expression of "God".
 Other later theosophical writers sought it seems to do the opposite.
 And they crept closer to the Vatican instead of distancing themselves from it in their writings.

 ----- Original Message -----